 The BioBehavioral Sciences Core (BBSC) supports innovative, integrated medical/behavioral research to improve the HIV treatment cascade and HIV prevention among vulnerable populations including justice-involved individuals, women, youth, and persons living in hyperepidemic resource-limited settings.

-Our diverse biobehavioral services support HIV research in five areas and comprise our aims:
+Our diverse biobehavioral services support HIV research in seven areas and comprise our aims:

 1) provide access to populations of HIV-infected persons and persons at-risk for HIV-infection, including associated data.
 This includes support with participant recruitment, enrollment, and retention to advance biobehavioral research;